Mehwash-shahzadi/backend-journey/README.md

 **Goal:** Go from writing scripts to building production-grade backend applications.
 By day 90, I want to confidently apply for backend developer roles.

 This repo is my public accountability.
-Week 1 complete (Days 1-7).
+Week 1 complete, Week 2 in progress (Days 8-9).
 Let's see where this goes.

 ## Quick Start